obiwanjacobi/PedalPro-Studio/docs/index.md

 * Edit all settings of the effects in a Preset
 * The Guitar-signal-flow effects-list makes navigating the effects easier

-## Contribute

-It would be very much appreciated if you find any bugs or have feature suggestions to record them [here](https://github.com/obiwanjacobi/PedalPro-Studio/issues/new/choose).

 ## Supported PC platforms

 * **Windows**